haderalim/C-Programming/README.md

 # C-Programming
-This repository inscludes different programs with c programming language
+This repository includes different programs with c programming language